 Like Wisconsin, some of the states selected to participate in the national consortium had a history of making progress on this issue.
 Proactively, Wisconsin's Legislature and Governor had already been looking to alternative ways to license occupations.
-Wisconsin's participation in the national consortium provided the team members with additional opportunities to learn from other progressive states.
-Inclusion in the consortium, along with this study, also provided an opportunity for Wisconsin stakeholders, such as associations, license holders, other state agencies, and citizens, to provide input and feedback on this issue.
-The end goal of Wisconsin's participation in the National Occupational Licensure Consortium is to continue to provide meaningful feedback, data, and facts to legislators and ensure that all partners and stakeholders are included in these statewide conversations.
-Wisconsin's consortium goals are listed in Table 3.
+Wisconsin's participation in the

+Table 3.
+Wisconsin's goals and action plan for the National Occupational Licensure Consortium.

-GOAL ACTION PLAN Goal 1: Examine the state's current occupational LICENSING LANDSCAPE Conduct study of occupational licenses and regulations in Wisconsin and other states, and report findings to state policymakers.
+GOAL ACTION PLAN Goal 1: Examine the STATE'S CURRENT OCCUPATIONAL LICENSING LANDSCAPE Conduct study of occupational licenses and regulations in Wisconsin and other states, and report findings to state policymakers.
 Goal 2: IDENTIFY THE BEST OPPORTUNITIES FOR OCCUPATIONAL LICENSURE REFORM Determine the specific occupational licenses and regulations that do not align with the team's vision statement and prioritize in the order of most likely to least likely for achieving success in reducing or eliminating that license or regulation.
-Goal 3: Develop A COMMUNICATIONS PLAN Incorporate research conducted by policy research institutions, as well as feedback from stakeholders and the public, to grow public awareness and expand the base of understanding for stakeholders and state policymakers.
+Goal 3: DEVELOP A COMMUNICATIONS PLAN Incorporate research conducted by policy research institutions, as well as feedback from stakeholders and the public, to grow public awareness and expand the base of understanding for stakeholders and state policymakers.
 Goal 4: IMPROVE THE STATE'S LICENSING PRACTICES Provide coordination among state licensing agencies to maximize existing regulatory flexibility and efficiencies, and partner with the state Legislature and stakeholders to advance legislative proposals that promote occupational licensure reform.